arionum/json-rpc/README.md

 # json-rpc
-Limited implementation for Bitcoin's JSON-RPC functions for Arionum ($ARO)
+Limited implementation of Bitcoin's JSON-RPC functions for Arionum ($ARO)

 This application was developed to offer an easier way to integrate Arionum into applications which already use bitcoin.